 Once you have the plan chosen, it’s time to choose the domain name.
 One important thing to note here is that in case you already have the domain name, then you can claim the free domain name anytime in the future.

-Make sure you opt for a plus or prime plan as it allows you to host multiple domains in the same hosting space.
-The price may increase later, so it’s always good to purchase it in advance.
+Make sure you opt for a plus or prime plan, which allows you to host multiple domains in the same hosting space.
+The price may increase later, so purchasing it in advance is always good.

-You can claim the domain name by simply emailing the Bluehost support team and they’ll walk you through it.
+You can claim the domain name by emailing the Bluehost support team, who will walk you through the process.

 Now, click next and process with the simpler steps ahead.